LJ1319/redberryinternship-api-quizwiz/README.md

 ---

-This is the api for QuizWiz web app (https://github.com/RedberryInternship/front-quizwiz-luka-jikia.git) which is a platform, where we have access to vast number of quizzes of different genres.
+This is the api for [QuizWiz Web App](https://github.com/RedberryInternship/front-quizwiz-luka-jikia.git) which is a platform, where we have access to vast number of quizzes of different genres.

 ---